Skip to main content

 Liquidation Plan and Post-Effective Administration

-Plan of liquidation: what “term loan recovery” means in this case.
-The confirmed chapter 11 plan was a liquidation plan, not a reorganization plan, and its treatment structure reflects that.
-Bankruptcy filings described unimpaired classes for certain secured and priority claims paid in cash or reinstated, while the “Term Loan Facility Claims” class was impaired and entitled to pro rata “Term Loan Recovery” on the effective date.
-For general unsecured creditors, the plan’s economics are best understood as a pool-and-cap structure: filings described a maximum “GUC recovery pool” amount and a maximum percentage recovery construct.
-That is a common solution in a lender-driven liquidation plan: it preserves a bounded unsecured recovery feature, often negotiated as part of the plan support agreement, without allowing unsecured recovery to expand in a way that undermines secured lender payoff.
+Plan of liquidation.
+The confirmed Third Amended Plan of Liquidation was a liquidation plan.
+The plan described unimpaired classes for certain secured and priority claims paid in cash or reinstated, while the "Term Loan Facility Claims" class was impaired and entitled to pro rata "Term Loan Recovery" on the effective date.
+The plan described a maximum "GUC recovery pool" amount and a maximum percentage recovery construct.

-Bankruptcy filings described the Term Loan Recovery construct as including sale proceeds and proceeds from liquidation of remaining “net distributable assets,” plus additional dollars from the unsecured recovery pool above specified caps, and then residual cash after funding a set of defined reserves and capped payments.
-The plan also described explicit caps and reserves that help practitioners quickly model the “top slice” of proceeds:
+The plan described the Term Loan Recovery construct as including sale proceeds and proceeds from liquidation of remaining "net distributable assets," plus additional dollars from the unsecured recovery pool above specified caps, and then residual cash after funding defined reserves and capped payments.

-Plan term (selected; as described in filings)What it does in a liquidation plan
+Plan term (selected; as described in filings)Amount / cap

-Priority claims amount cap ($3.3 million, plus certain sale and cash collateral bid-protection amounts)Caps cash allocated to certain priority buckets, improving predictability for term lenders
+Priority claims amount cap$3.3 million, plus certain sale and cash collateral bid-protection amounts

 Table: Confirmed Plan Economics (Selected; As Described)

-The plan supplement described the plan administrator as Gary Broadbent and described a compensation structure combining an initial fee with a monthly retainer that steps down over time, as described in bankruptcy filings.
+The Third Plan Supplement described the plan administrator as Gary Broadbent and described a compensation structure combining an initial fee with a monthly retainer that steps down over time.
 Filings described $45,000 upon execution and effectiveness, $45,000 per month for the first twelve months commencing in June 2024, and $30,000 per month from June 2025 thereafter until he no longer serves.
-The same plan materials described a preserved-actions administrator, David Dunn, receiving compensation equal to 2% of gross proceeds of preserved actions.
+The Fourth Plan Supplement described a preserved-actions administrator, David Dunn, receiving compensation equal to 2% of gross proceeds of preserved actions.

-Claims administration timing: effective date bar dates and the claims objection bar date.
-The effective date triggers are important in fast liquidation plans because they set the “tail” timeline that creditors must monitor even after headline sales close.
-Bankruptcy filings described an effective date of June 7, 2024 and described bar dates keyed to that effective date, including administrative claims other than professional fee claims and rejection damages claims due July 8, 2024 and professional fee applications for services through the confirmation date due July 22, 2024.
-The plan also described a claims objection bar date defined as 180 days after the effective date, subject to court-approved extensions by the plan administrator.
-That 180-day default is common because it gives the estate time to reconcile claims after sales close and after claims are filed, but it still creates a finite window intended to prevent claims objections from becoming indefinite.
+Claims administration.
+The Notice of Effective Date described an effective date of June 7, 2024 and bar dates keyed to that effective date, including administrative claims and rejection damages claims due July 8, 2024 and professional fee applications due July 22, 2024.
+The plan described a claims objection bar date of 180 days after the effective date, subject to court-approved extensions by the plan administrator.

 Post-confirmation deadline (selected; as described in filings)Date